Fundamentals of Marxism–Leninism

 Fundamentals of Marxism–Leninism is a book by a group of Soviet authors headed by Otto Wille Kuusinen.
 The work is considered one of the fundamental works on dialectical materialism and on Leninist communism.
 The book remains important in understanding the philosophy and politics of the Soviet Union; it consolidates the work of important contributions to Marxist theory.

 Publication

-The first edition of The Fundamentals was published in 1960.
+The first edition was published in 1960.
 A second revised edition was published in 1963.
-The text draws heavily on the works of Karl Marx and Vladimir Lenin, with additional references to Friedrich Engels and Nikita Khrushchev.
+The text draws heavily from the works of Karl Marx and Vladimir Lenin, with additional references to Friedrich Engels and Nikita Khrushchev.

 Synopsis

 Part One: The Philosophical Foundations of The Marxist-Leninist World Outlook

 Part One of Fundamentals covers materialist and idealist philosophy, the use of dialectics within materialist philosophy and its opposition to metaphysics, and develops a theory of knowledge, truth, necessity, and human freedom.

 The text argues that only a consistently materialist approach to philosophy can be truly scientific, since it requires the recognition of the objective existence of matter, as outside and independent of the human mind.